 If you are handling a case without an attorney, always ask this one question of the adjuster when negotiating a settlement.

 The answer to that question will let you know very quickly how fair the offer is to you.
+Some personal injury cases take longer than others.
+Patience is recommended in dealing with an adjuster.

 Have questions about an accident in Houston, or Harris County, Texas?